Parents Must Be Ready For Water Emergencies!

 Have a safe and fun summer season!

-Article written by: Richard Pass, RN, BS, of Save a Little Life, who teaches our Infant & Toddler CPR and First Aid workshops, which are held about once a month here at A Mother's Haven Boutique & Educational Center in San Fernando Valley.
+Article written by: Richard Pass, RN, BS, of Save a Little Life, who teaches our Infant & Toddler CPR and Family Safety Class, which are held about once a month here at A Mother's Haven Boutique & Educational Center in San Fernando Valley.

 Richard Pass, RN, BS is the founder of “Save A Little Life” Inc, a local provider of both CPR and First-Aid for infants &children.
 He has been a Registered Nurse & Health Educator for over 30 years.
 He is on staff at Cedars-Sinai Medical Center in Los Angeles and is currently a part-time clinical instructor of nursing at California State University, Northridge.
 The goal for Save a Little Life is to provide a simpler, more “user friendly” CPR course for parents, grandparents, and caregivers.